Big Stories/Small Objects.

 It all started after my climbing partner Chris took a big fall on an airy route on Dartmoor.
 His protection ripped out of the rock & he got bashed up pretty good.
 Fortunately he escaped major injury.
 The fall left a gouge across the aluminium gear.
 He kept the nut, scratched and worn, as a reminder that he got lucky.
 I photographed it in ultra high-res macro and now the print hangs on his wall.
 A quiet, powerful reminder that life is finite, fun and not to be taken for granted.

-I’m keen to hear from people in the bike world & beyond who have objects that might work for a project like this - or from anyone who’s after a super hi-res marco photo/print service.
+I’m keen to hear from people in the bike world & beyond who have objects that might work for a project like this - or from anyone who’s after a super hi-res macro photo/print service.

 What do you reckon?